gsluthra/my_blog/README.md

     # See blog locally on port 4000 (with drafts)
     bundle exec jekyll serve --draft

+    # Command used by Github to build.
+Use this to verify if there are any errors
+    bundle exec jekyll build --safe

 ## Publish to Github Pages

     JEKYLL_ENV=production bundle exec rake site:publish